 The current Sylvania Northview High School Theatre Program is under the direction of Mr. Don Wachowiak.
 He is assisted by Mr. Jason Rahe, Technical Director and Mrs. Courtney Rahe, Assistant Director/Costumer.
-Mrs. Amy Johns, Vocal Director, Mr. Gene Bohland, Instrumental Director, and Ms. Brandi Shepard, Choreographer join the directing team for Northview's full-length musical productions.
+Mr. Jeremy Davis, Vocal Director, Ms. Emily Hage, Instrumental Director, and Ms. Cassandra Cardenas, Choreographer join the directing team for Northview's full-length musical productions.

 Northview Theatre produces two full-length productions each school year.
 In the fall, Northview Theatre produces a full-length musical, rotating between classic/traditional and contemporary titles.
 Acting roles for lead or featured characters are often very competitive.
 Technical positions are generally more available for the musical due to the number of positions required.

 In the spring, a full-length play is performed.
 To give Northview's theatre students exposure to a variety of acting opportunities, the program attempts to rotate between comedies and dramas in various styles.
 Acting roles for the play are highly competitive as most plays have a cast of 8 - 12 people.
 Technical positions are competitive for the play as well.